What can the IVL do for you?

 Equine navicular syndrome (ENS) is a chronic, incurable lameness of the horse’s foot.
 The pathology is poorly understood but appears to be the result of mechanical stress reducing blood flow to the navicular (ankle) bone.
 In domestic breeds of horse the increase of mechanical stress is caused by human intervention...Read More »

-The IQ-station, which stands for Inexpensive Interactive Immersive Interface, is a virtual reality tool by which researchers can interact with complex datasets in three dimensions.
-The...Read More »
+The IQ-station, which stands for Inexpensive Interactive Immersive Interface, is a virtual reality tool by which researchers can interact...Read More »

 The Virtual Specimen Library at the IVL is a compilation of items selected from our Digital Archive.
 These items are representative of the projects we have been working on, but not all items from the Archive are listed.
 Those items that were selected have been reduced in detail by as...Read More »